mariaiontseva/Company-House-PDF-Downloader/README.md

-# Companies House PDF Downloader
+# Companies House PDF Downloader - PDF Branch

 A web-based tool to download all PDF documents filed by UK companies from Companies House.